Two lions stand on a leaning tree trunk in Botswana's Okavango Delta | Go2Africa

 By visiting the Masai Mara Private Conservancies, you are directly contributing to the conservation efforts of the local communities and wildlife.
 The conservancies are owned and managed by local communities, and the revenue generated from tourism is used to fund community development projects, anti-poaching initiatives, and conservation efforts.

-Private Kruger Concessions
+Private Kruger Concessions, South Africa

 Situated along much of the Kruger's western boundary are several privately owned and run game reserves.
 These are usually grouped in large blocks and then divided into individual reserves.
 They are not fenced off from the park, and these conservation-minded reserves include some of the finest brand names in the safari sphere, including Sabi Sabi, Thornybush, Londolozi and Mala Mala.